steveculshaw/brindlewoodbay/README.md

 * Void: [MoDO] Crowned rat sat on top of a large pile of cardboard fish
 * Void: [MotWMM] Picture of the human-eyed whale
 * Void: [MotWMM] Sketch of a sailor being consumed by the human-eyed whale
-  * [FM] The sketch relates directly to the scrimshaw
+  * Void: [FM] The sketch relates directly to the scrimshaw
+* Void: [MRBC] A pile of shop mannikin limbs, with a mannikin head on top; with a broadening smile <br>
+* Void: [MRBC] A a series of glyphs carved in the trees, pointing to a location